Top 5 Google Ads Best Practices for 2025

 Expand Your Audience with New Google Ads Targeting Options

-Best Practices for Google Ads Automated Targeting in 2023
+Best Practices for Google Ads Targeting in 2025

 If you don’t want Google to proactively find new audiences similar to your existing profitable customers, choose Conservative Audience Expansion or shut it off entirely for your Display campaigns.